Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

 When a project is created in GCP, a monitoring project (deployed within each billing account by Burwood) publishes consumption data to a GCP BigQuery table.
 As soon as there is spend* for a GCP project, it will appear in the BCS Portal under the heading of “Unaffiliated Projects”.

-As a BCS Portal Administrator, you will then enter project metadata (including department alignment, project owner, and billing contact), assign project users, update budget(s), and set alerting thresholds.
+As a Burwood Cloud Portal Administrator, you will then enter project metadata (including department alignment, project owner, and billing contact), assign project users, update budget(s), and set alerting thresholds.

 **Note:** The project will not be visible in the Project Dashboard until billing against it commences.